 - Don’t wear the Santa socks and a reindeer tie to the interview.
-Save the humor to entertain others after you are hired and know whether this company is a fit for that type of humor.
+Save the humor to entertain others after you are hired and know whether this company is a fit for your brand of humor.

 - Don’t talk come to an interview obviously suffering from last night’s party.
-If you can’t hide it and function at your peak, don’t party before an interview.
+If you can’t function at your peak, don’t party before an interview.

 - Don’t bring gifts or food to an interview.
 Your heart may be in the right place, but those things may be against company policy.
-Drop the food gifts on your friends, family, veterinarian, beautician, barber, doctor, and others you know.
+Drop the food gifts on your friends, family, veterinarian, beautician, barber, doctor, and others.

 - Don’t serve liquor, if you arrange a networking party during the holidays.
 You won’t have to worry about everyone getting home safe (there’s liability for hosts in some states).
 You also won’t have to worry about anyone misbehaving from over indulging.